nmaas-platform/nmaas-docs/docs/guides/user-guide.md

 ![User SSH add](./img/user-guide-s16.png)

-Upon key upload or update in the Portal, user information is synchronized with the user account created on the GitLab instance associated with given NMaaS installation.
+Upon key upload or update in the Portal, user information is synchronized with the user account created on the GitLab instance associated with given nmaas installation.

 ### 9.4 Password Change